Gene therapy is a cancer treatment that is still in the early stages of research.

 This sort of treatment uses the viruses to kill cancer cells directly rather than to deliver genes.
 So it is not cancer gene therapy in the true sense of the word.
 But doctors sometimes refer to it as gene therapy.

-T-VEC uses a strain of the cold sore virus (herpes simplex virus) that has been changed by altering the genes that tell the virus how to behave.
+An example is a drug called T-VEC (talimogene laherparepvec), also known as Imlygic.
+It uses a strain of the cold sore virus (herpes simplex virus) that has been changed by altering the genes that tell the virus how to behave.
 It tells the virus to destroy the cancer cells and ignore the healthy cells.

 Use the tabs along the top to look at recruiting, closed and results.